ionic-team/capacitor/site/docs-md/getting-started/index.md

 This command will prompt you to enter the name of your app, the app id (used primarily as the package for android), and the directory of your app.

-This will create a very simple starting app with no UI library that you should nuke before starting your own app.
+This will create a very simple starting app with no UI library.

 ## Where to go next